Skip to main content

 Constitutional Law on the MEE: What to Know and How to Practice

-Constitutional Law is a high-frequency MEE subject that tests your ability to apply frameworks like levels of scrutiny and First Amendment doctrine to new fact patterns.
+Constitutional Law appears on roughly half of MEE administrations and tests your ability to apply frameworks like levels of scrutiny and First Amendment doctrine to new fact patterns.
+It is also tested on the MBE.
 Here is what to expect and how to prepare.

 What the MEE Tests in Constitutional Law